 Microsoft wants to trigger these images by few things:

 The next topic had to do with movies.
 Microsoft was asked to help with the problem of not objective enough Hollywood Movie Screenings.
 Random people are frequently asked to watch a movie and tell if it’s interesting and edited well enough.
 The problem was that the group of random people weren’t objective enough, plus it was a nightmare to pull any decent information about particular scenes and camera angles.
 Thanks to Microsoft’s application (one person, one movie, one camera on the face to track interest) there’s an opportunity to track emotions and interest levels.
 Not to mention the eyeballs themselves.
 All the data is then linked to particular movie frames, building an enormous database.

 Next, Huckaby talked about interactive advertisements.
 Currently there are stillages under development with dedicated software.
 Personalized advertisement will be shown depending on who is standing in front of it, what’s in his or her basket and what mood he or she displays on the face.
 The content will also change depending on our proximity and attention we give to the stand.

 The last but not least – an overview of a real-time object and people recognition.
 These are the systems designed for situations when we look for a certain person (wanted for crimes or potentially dangerous, for example carrying a gun).
 There was a demo where a room full of construction equipment and a worker was searched for a particular item and a person that took it.
 A similar presentation on computer vision can be found here.

 The conference was amazing.
 Very inspirational, full of practical knowledge and real-life situations where hardware and software alike cooperate to solve the problems of today’s challenging business and work environment.
-It was especially important for software product development company like ours.
+It was especially important for a software product development company like ours.
 We like to attend this kind of conferences to improve our product development services.
 We are already looking forward to the next year’s edition!